-A group of fifteen non-governmental organizations (NGOs), both Cuban and international, has issued an alert about the humanitarian crisis in Cuba, which they claim has dramatically worsened following the recent collapse of the energy system on the island.
+A group of fifteen non-governmental organizations (NGOs), both Cuban and international, has issued an alert about the humanitarian crisis in Cuba, which they claim has been dramatically worsened following the recent collapse of the energy system on the island.

 The statement also highlights the direct consequences on essential services, such as the healthcare sector.